 - The Team context

 You switch between them from your user menu in the upper right:

 When you are in the Team context, most of your actions take place on behalf of the Team.

 When you are in the Personal context, your actions are your own.

 Any Pen created in the Team context is owned by the Team.
 That means any other Team member can see it and edit it.
 Just as you are able to see and edit any Pens by other Team members.

-Note there is no warnings about saving.
+Note there are no warnings about saving.
 If multiple Team members have the same Pen open, whoever saved last will be the version that saves.
 We plan to help out better with this in the future, but that's how it is for now.
 When you open a Team-owned Pen in the editor, you'll be able to see when it was last edited, so you can tell if there seems to be any recent activity on that Pen.